asus-linux-drivers/asus-numberpad-driver/README.md

 > [!IMPORTANT]
 > In case the layout isn't provided, the default numpad layout is "up5401ea" make sure to change it to your layout in the configuration.

 > The default value for runtimeDir is `/run/usr/1000/`, for waylandDisplay is `wayland-0` and wayland is `true`.

+> Enabling `ignoreWaylandDisplayEnv` removes the explicit declaration of `WAYLAND_DISPLAY` in the service, allowing it to function correctly when switching between desktop environments or window managers that may have different `WAYLAND_DISPLAY` environment variables.

 <details>
 <summary>The driver installation (NixOS)</summary>